khaiowo/Thalindor/Character (dormant character) 1e73e8a5a27e80f4a3fff7c7a1da3d58.md

 ---
 5. Varnax the Nullbrand
 Defeated/Sealed By: Ferrumkin (possibly by the Wyrmcoil Pact or Zorathar).
 Scenario:Varnax’s anti-magic aura could be neutralized by the Ferrumkin who once betrayed him, or a powerful force like Zorathar.
 The Ferrumkin may fear Varnax’s return, as it would render their advanced technology and magical abilities useless.
-As the realm of Elyndros braces for his awakening, the Wyrmcoil Pact might have a vested interest in ensuring Varnax stays sealed, seeing him as an obstacle to their ultimate goal of harnessing dragonkind’s power.
+As the realm of Thalindor braces for his awakening, the Wyrmcoil Pact might have a vested interest in ensuring Varnax stays sealed, seeing him as an obstacle to their ultimate goal of harnessing dragonkind’s power.
 Zorathar, in his role as protector of natural balance, may intervene directly if Varnax threatens to throw the natural world into chaos, using his seismic powers to contain Varnax’s influence.
 Plot Twist:Doki may unknowingly break Varnax’s seals by triggering a sequence of events linked to his own Heavenly Restriction abilities.
-His interaction with a Ferrumkin artifact could inadvertently unravel the anti-magic seals, causing a catastrophic shift in Elyndros’s arcane balance.
+His interaction with a Ferrumkin artifact could inadvertently unravel the anti-magic seals, causing a catastrophic shift in Thalindor’s arcane balance.

 ---
 6. Seralya the First Flame